Mindful Education: Plot

 The episode opens with Connie (Grace Rolek) arriving at Steven (Zach Callison)'s house for training, distracted and in a bad mood.
 Steven and Connie go to the Sky Arena to practice fighting while fused as Stevonnie (AJ Michalka), under the supervision of Pearl (Deedee Magno Hall) and Garnet (Estelle).

 Stevonnie's first practice fight is interrupted when a vision of a boy causes them to panic and defuse.
 Connie confesses that the boy is a classmate she accidentally beat up after bumping into him at school.
 Steven tells her that when you hurt someone by accident you just have to "try not to think about it"; but Garnet decides to educate them on healthier ways of dealing with difficult emotions.

 On the beachside, Garnet tells the two that an emotional imbalance causes a fusion to lose touch with reality; if one of them is falling apart, their fusion will as well.
 She leads Stevonnie in a guided meditation, singing the song "Here Comes a Thought".
 The song encourages Stevonnie to mindfully pay attention to and contextualize their emotions: "Take a moment to think of just flexibility, love, and trust."
 The process of dealing with emotions is visualized by scenes of Ruby and Sapphire, and then Connie and Steven, being overwhelmed by swarms of butterflies, but helping each other to drive them off or accept them.

 The next day, Connie returns for training, having made amends with the boy she beat up.
 Stevonnie performs well in practice battles until they again begin to have visions driven by guilt and anxiety.
 This time, the guilt is Steven's; they see images of Bismuth, Jasper, and Eyeball, three recent adversaries with whom Steven, despite his best efforts, was unable to make peace.
 The cloud of butterflies then takes the shape of a stern and disapproving-looking Rose Quartz.
 Overwhelmed, Stevonnie falls from the Sky Arena.

 As they fall, Steven and Connie split again.
 Connie calls for Steven to fuse so they can float to the ground, but Steven is too wrapped up in guilt to pay attention.
 Connie tells Steven that he has to be honest with himself about how bad he feels in order for him to move on.
 Accepting this, Steven fuses with Connie once again and Stevonnie regains stability, managing to safely float down.
-Stevonnie falls to the ground laughing in relief, and contently proclaims, "I'm here".
+Stevonnie falls to the ground laughing in relief, and contentedly proclaims, "I'm here".